-JD.com (2020) 3 rd largest E-commerce and retail infrastructure company, established 2004.
+Company JD.com (2020) Description 3 rd largest E-commerce and retail infrastructure company, established 2004.
 The company has built its own nationwide fulfilment infrastructure and last-mile delivery network, staffed by its own employees, which supports both its online direct sales and its online marketplace businesses.
 JD.com launched its online marketplace business in 2010.
 NASDAQ IPO in 2014.
 Walmart has a 9.9% stake in the company and a non-compete agreement in China.
 JD.com has a controlling interest in JD Logistics, which is 19% owner by outside shareholders.
 In 2018 Google invested \$550m in JD.
-Incorporated in Cayman Islands, 284,000 warehouse and delivery personnel in China. \$400 b (RMB 2,613 billion) Net revenues for the full year of 2020 were RMB745.8 billion (US\$114.3 billion), an increase of 29.3% from the full year of 2019.
+Headquarters Incorporated in Cayman Islands, 284,000 warehouse and delivery personnel in China.
+Gross Merchandise Value - GMV \$400 b (RMB 2,613 billion) Profitability and growth.
+Main markets Net revenues for the full year of 2020 were RMB745.8 billion (US\$114.3 billion), an increase of 29.3% from the full year of 2019.
 Net income for 2020 of \$7.5 billion Net revenues for Q1 2021 were RMB203.2 billion (US\$131.0 billion), an increase of 39.0% from Q1 2020.
 Net revenues for Q2 2021 were RMB253.8 billion (US\$139.3 billion), an increase of 26% from Q2 2020.
 Domestic China.
-Immediate expansion plans are in Southeast Asia (Thailand, Indonesia, Malaysia) and will research entry into US, Europe and Middle East.
+Immediate expansion plans are in Southeast Asia (Thailand, Indonesia, Malaysia) and will research entry into US, Europe, and Middle East.
 Since early 2019 offers a selection of products via Google Shopping.
-JD worldwide sources products from 70 countries (particularly the US, Japan and Germany) for Chinese consumers.
-Tmall (Alibaba) Annual active customer accounts increased by 30.3% to 471.9 million in 2020 from 362.0 million in 2019.
-31,000 suppliers.
-240,000 3 rd party sellers.
-Not available Not available but approximately 90% of the total online retail orders processed through JD Logistics's network were delivered on the same day or the day after the order was placed, with over 60% of the total online retail orders covered by the 211 program.
+JD worldwide sources products from 70 countries (particularly the US, Japan, and Germany) for Chinese consumers.
+Main competitors Tmall (Alibaba) No of active buyers/ users Annual active customer accounts increased by 30.3% to 471.9 million in 2020 from 362.0 million in 2019.
+No of active sellers 31,000 suppliers.
+240,000 3 rd party sellers. % Of Business from 3 rd Party Sellers Not available No of items and shipments Not available but approximately 90% of the total online retail orders processed through JD Logistics' network were delivered on the same day or the day after the order was placed, with over 60% of the total online retail orders covered by the 211 program.